PLAN 672: Urban Data Analytics in R

 Academic Conduct

 I firmly believe in learning from your peers and from others.
 All homework and lab submissions could benefit from collaborations, however, the submissions are individual.
 This means that interpreting the data and the results, producing the visualisations, drawing appropriate conclusions from the data, is necessarily individual even when the strategies can be discussed and developed with others.
-All help including fragments of borrowed code, however, should be explicitly acknowledged.
-Severe penalties are imposed for non-attribution.
+All help including fragments of borrowed or AI generated code, however, should be explicitly acknowledged.
+Penalties are imposed for non-attribution.
 In particular, please pay attention to the copyright restrictions and attribution requirements associated with the R-code that you might find elsewhere.

 Additional Help